GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/embedding/modules.rst

 -------------------------

 Custom macros of different types can be added via ``addAnnotation``, ``addTypeInfoMacro``, ``addReaderMacro``, ``addCallMacro``, and such.
-It is strongly preferred, however, to implement macros in daScript.
+It is strongly preferred, however, to implement macros in Daslang.

 See :ref:`macros <macros>` for more details.